SuperPWA/super-progressive-web-apps/readme.txt

 And the best part?
 If you ever get stuck, we are here to watch your back!
 [Open a support](https://wordpress.org/support/plugin/super-progressive-web-apps) ticket if you have a question or need a feature.
 We are super excited to hear your feedback and we want to genuinely help you build the best Progressive Web App for your WordPress website!

+#### Quick Demo?

+* Open up [SuperPWA.com](https://superpwa.com/?utm_source=wordpress.org&utm_medium=description-demo) in a supported device.
+* Add the website to your home screen either from the Add to Home Screen prompt (Chrome for Android) or from the browser menu.
+* Open the app from your home screen and you will see the splash screen.
+* Turn off your data and wifi to go offline and open up the app.
+You will still be able to see the app and browse the pages you have already visited.
+* Browse to a page that you haven't visited before.
+The offline page will be displayed.

 #### Thank You PWA Enthusiasts!

 We are humbled by the feedback from the community.
 Thanks to everyone who believed in us and tried our plugin.
 Your feedback has been invaluable and we have learned a lot from your experience.
 Thank you for your love and support and we hope to return the love by striving to bring you the best ever Progressive Web Apps plugin for WordPress!